 If your home has a detached garage that isn’t being used, why not convert it into a space that serves a good purpose?
 Just because you don’t park your car in the garage, doesn’t mean that you can’t create a functional space that will enhance your personal needs and lifestyle.
 Although it doesn’t offer direct access to the house, it does offer numerous advantages for building specialized spaces.
 With some creative planning and a garage remodel, the design possibilities are endless.

 When it comes to a detached garage, there are endless design possibilities for the space.
-Depending on your personal wants and needs, your lifestyle, and your budget, here are some great design options to consider:
+Depending on your lifestyle and budget, here are some detailed design options for transforming your garage:

 A detached garage makes a great bedroom space for overnight guests.
 By adding comfortable furnishings and accessories, you can create a private retreat with convenient access to the house, pool, spa, or other outdoor amenities.
 If your garage is large enough, consider adding a small bathroom that will provide complete privacy and convenience.